Every Team Parent’s Dirty Little Secret

 Re-asking information that has already been sent out, usually multiple times!

 OK, so DON’T DO THIS.
-Take the 5 minutes yourself to refer back to old emails and the calendar and figure it out your damn self.
+Take 5 minutes to refer back to old emails and the calendar and figure it out yourself.

 Now moving on…